kerolloz/03-CS-Second-Term/Computer-Architecture.md

 * assume the following:
- - data lines in data bus = 24 => then size of data word = 3 bytes.
+ - data lines in data bus = 24 => then size of data word = 3 Bytes.
- - address lines = 24 => then the size of address of each operand = 3 bytes
+ - address lines = 24 => then the size of address of each operand = 3 Bytes
- - we have 128 instructions then every instruction is encoded in 7 bit = 8 Byte <!--replace = with approximation sign-->
+ - we have 128 instructions then every instruction is encoded in 7 bit ≅ 8 Bits (1 byte) (approximately)
 <!-- make this part as a table -->

 |                                                 |                                                       4-address machine                                                       |                                                       3-address machine                                                       |                                                       2-address machine                                                       |                                  1-address machine (accumulator machine)                                  |